Updated 10 January 2022

 COVID-19 journal articles

-Journal articles that help our community better understand and deal with COVID-19 will be fast tracked through the peer review and production stages and published open access with all publication charges waived so they are freely available to all readers.
+Journal articles that help our community better understand and deal with COVID-19 will be fast tracked through the peer review and production stages and will be freely available to all readers.

 If you have an article for submission to BJR, BJR|Case reports or BJR|Open please visit https://www.birpublications.org/covid-19